-Options are leveraged products, meaning that each standard call or put is equal to 100 shares of the underlying stock or ETF and they cost significantly less to initiate versus an equivalent stock/ETF position.
-When you first begin trading options you may realize that you have additional capital to put to work that may have been tied up with equivalent stock/ETF positions in the past.
+Options are leveraged products, meaning that each standard call or put is generally equal to 100 shares of the underlying stock or ETF and cost significantly less to initiate versus an equivalent stock/ETF position.
+When you first begin trading options, you may realize that you have additional capital to put to work that may have been tied up with equivalent stock/ETF positions in the past.
 Therefore, there may be a tendency to use that capital to purchase additional contracts on the same position or extend yourself into other positions that you might otherwise not have acquired due to capital constraints.

 Regardless of the strategy or the number of shares you own on a given stock, you may want to consider starting with small contract positions in the beginning until you gain more experience with options.
-For example, if you own 500 shares of XYZ and are interested in generating some income on this position you might consider selling only 1 or 2 covered calls against the position in the beginning and then after expiration you can determine how you want to proceed (sell the same number of contracts or more, or select another position to sell calls against, etc.).
+For example, if you own 500 shares of XYZ and are interested in generating some income on this position, you might consider selling only 1 or 2 covered calls against the position in the beginning and then after expiration you can determine how you want to proceed (sell the same number of contracts or more, or select another position to sell calls against, etc.).

 Pitfall #2: Using Long Near-Term Calls or Puts for Speculation

 When buying long options, it’s not uncommon for new option traders to gravitate toward near-term call or put options because of the lower relative prices and the potential to achieve higher percentage returns.
 It’s not that you can’t trade long call and put options successfully, it’s just that most new option traders don’t fully understand the impact of time decay, especially for near-dated option contracts.
 Looking at the time decay curve below, you can see that the rate of decay generally accelerates as the option approaches its expiration date, especially for at-the-money options: